-As God Loves Uganda explores the evangelical campaign to change African culture, the film focuses in on a range of people.
-These are the main people in the film:
+As God Loves Uganda explores the evangelical campaign to change African culture, the film focuses in on a range of subjects:

 One of the most prominent leaders of the Evangelical Christian Right, he is best known as the visionary and co-founder of “The Call” solemn assemblies.
 Engle has focused much of his ministry around the issues of abortion and homosexuality, encouraging his followers to embrace lifestyles of radical prayer and fasting.
 Engle resides in Kansas City with his wife and seven children, where he is part of the leadership team at the International House of Prayer.

 Rev. Jo Anna Watson